Guide to choosing the niche of your blog

 Let me explain.

-By adding a B2B component to your blog, you're bringing your audience composed only of individuals to an audience composed of businesses.
+By adding a B2B component to your blog, you are moving your audience composed only of individuals to an audience composed of businesses.

 Businesses have larger bank accounts and are more likely to pay you without hesitation.

-Rather than writing a blog post about interview tips, position yourself as an expert and tackle the businesses themselves by offering services such as HR audits or advice on onboarding new employees for thousands of euros per month.
+Instead of writing a blog post about job interview tips, position yourself as an expert and tackle the businesses themselves by offering services such as HR audits or advice on onboarding new employees for thousands of euros per month.

-When you're just starting out and traffic is hard to come by, offering consulting services is a great way to generate more revenue with less traffic.
+When you're just starting out and traffic is hard to find, offering consulting services is a great way to generate more revenue with less traffic.

-It's a simple calculation: If your new blog only has 100 visitors and a 2% conversion rate, your 2 sales should amount to thousands of euros, not $19.99.
+It's a simple calculation: If your new blog has only 100 visitors and a conversion rate of 2%, your 2 sales should amount to thousands of euros, not $19.99.

-Instead of focusing on adding affiliate links and ads to your site when you have low traffic at the beginning, see if you can offer a high-end consulting offer to build momentum and make money from the start.
+Instead of focusing on adding affiliate links and ads to your site when you have low traffic at first, see if you can offer a top-notch consulting offering to build momentum and make money from the start.

-These gains will allow you to accelerate your path to passive income, but we'll stick with that for now.
+These gains will allow you to accelerate your path to passive income, but we'll leave it at that for now.

 Let's move on to a subject that I am passionate about: affiliate marketing.